CMSC-100-2S24-25/exer-03-javascript-basics-part-1-RavenKape02/README.md

 **Student Number**
 - 2022 - 69868

+**Description**
+- Simple program for validating passwords, reversing, and storing passwords and username in an object.

 **Key Takeaways**
 - It was difficult coding the string checker for atleast 1 number, uppercase, and lowercase
 - the rest of the code was just combining the previous functions